-Seal Requirements Approved Courses and Programs State Seal of Biliteracy Meet the requirements and criteria, including: Demonstrate eligibility for a high school diploma; Demonstrate English language arts proficiency; and Demonstrate world language proficiency Proficiency is determined by scores on Ohio's required state tests for English language arts, on the English and reading sections or the ACT or SAT, and/ or on Advanced Placement tests for world language.
+Seal Requirements Approved Courses and Programs State Seal of Biliteracy Meet the requirements and criteria, including: Demonstrate eligibility for a high school diploma; Demonstrate English language arts proficiency; and Demonstrate world language proficiency Proficiency is determined by scores on Ohio's required state tests for English language arts, on the English and reading sections or the ACT or SAT, and/or on Advanced Placement tests for world language.
 AP French AP German AP Spanish College-Ready Seal Earn remediation-free scores on the ACT or SAT.
-ACT English - 18 or higher Reading - 22 or higher Mathematics - 22 or higher SAT Evidence- Based Reading and Writing score - 480 or higher Mathematics - 530 or higher Science Seal A student can: 1.
-Earn a score of proficient or higher on the Biology/Honors Biology end-of-course exam; 2.
-Earn a final course grade equivalent to "B" or higher in specified science course; 3.
-Earn a score that is at least equivalent to proficient on appropriate Advanced Placement exam; or 4.
-Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program.
-Specified courses include: AP Biology Human Anatomy & Physiology 1 & 2 Chemistry Honors Chemistry AP Chemistry Conceptual Physics Physics AP Physics C: Mech/Elect/Mag.
-AP Physics/Mechanics Astronomy Geology Intro. to Forensic Science KAP Physics Block AP Chemistry Block AP Computer Science A AP Computer Science Principles All CCP Science Courses If two semester-long courses are used that are not linked to one another (EX: Forensics & Astronomy), they can count but would need B in each one (not average between the two) Students must score a "2" or higher on the associated AP test.
-Honors Diploma Seal Earn one of five Honors Diplomas outlined below: Academic Honors Diploma; Career-Tech Honors Diploma; STEM Honors Diploma; Arts Honors Diploma; Social Science and Civic Engagement Honors diploma.
-Specific course requirements for each honors diploma are outlined here .
+ACT English - 18 or higher Reading - 22 or higher Mathematics - 22 or higher SAT Evidence- Based Reading and Writing score - 480 or higher Mathematics - 530 or higher Science Seal Earn a score of proficient or higher on the Biology/Honors Biology end-of-course exam; Earn a final course grade equivalent to "B" or higher in specified science course; Earn a score that is at least equivalent to proficient on appropriate Advanced Placement exam; or Earn a final course grade that is equivalent to a "B" or higher in an appropriate class taken through the College Credit Plus program.
+Specified courses include: a.
+AP Biology b.
+Human Anatomy & Physiology 1 & 2 c.
+Chemistry d.
+Honors Chemistry e.
+AP Chemistry f.
+Conceptual Physics g.
+Physics h.
+AP Physics C: Mech/Elect/Mag. i.
+AP Physics/Mechanics j.
+Astronomy k.
+Geology l.
+Intro. to Forensic Science m.
+KAP Physics Block o.
+AP Computer Science A p.
+AP Computer Science Principles q.
+All CCP Science Courses If two semester-long courses are used that are not linked to one another (EX: Forensics & Astronomy), they can count but would need B in each one (not average between the two) Students must score a "2" or higher on the associated AP test.
+Honors Diploma Seal Earn one of five Honors Diplomas outlined below: 1.
+Academic Honors Diploma; 2.
+Career-Tech Honors Diploma; 3.
+STEM Honors Diploma; 4.
+Arts Honors Diploma; 5.
+Social Science and Civic Engagement Honors diploma.
+Specific course requirements for each honors diploma are outlined here.
 Most require a field experience and comprehensive portfolio of the work based on the field experience.